 The V60 filter is recommended for those who want fruity aromas with a strong sour flavor.
 The filter paper structure of the V60 is thinner than that of the Chemex, allowing you to concentrate on the fruit flavor and brightness.
 Furthermore, while utilizing the V60, the sweet taste of the syrup is mirrored in the special Ethiopian coffee note.

-Is it okay if you want a cup of coffee with both fruit and flower flavors in it?
+Is it okay if you want a cup of coffee with fruit and flower flavors?
 It’s doable with Ethiopian coffee, especially if you have cold brew.

 You’ll get a smooth feeling with blueberry flavor and a hint of peach flavor.
 A tiny tip for making the perfect cup of cold brew coffee is to crush it roughly to avoid extracting too much acidity.